mediascience/java-either/README.md

 of a particular Either type is a value of exactly one of the modeled types.

+### What Is it Good For?

+The motivation behind Either is to signal special cases without diverging.
+For example, a function might normally return an Integer but might sometimes return a String describing a prerequisite violation.

+Or consider a function to invoke a remote REST service using JAX-RS.
+Under normal conditions, an unmarshalled entity is returned but if the remote end returns a non-succesful status, the caller might need the status code to know how to proceed.

+Of course, the traditional Java way to model those cases is through divergence by throwing an exception.
+In many cases, this is sufficient.
+But exceptional-divergence suffers from some drawbacks:

+1. you can only signal an exceptional condition with an instance of Throwable or its sub-classes.
+You can't, for instance, simply signal with an integer status code,

+1. exceptions unwind the call stack.
+For certain models, it is more clear to express the exceptional condition itself as data,

+1. exception handlers are bulky and can make code hard to read, and

+1. the exceptional divergence model conflicts with some asynchronous programming styles such as continuation passing or functional reactive programming.
+In these styles, the site that handles an exception might not have any stack relationship to the site that throws it.
+This makes it difficult to reason about traditional Java exception handlers.

+Another way to think about Either is as a rich Optional.
+You might think of a left Either like an Optional with a present value.
+Then a right Either is like an empty Optional that carries some additional contextual information.

 ## Usage

 ### Include Dependencies